 “We created the only virtual retail sales certification program worldwide,” she said.
 “We educate on how to parallel an in-person shopping experience online to drive sales through the digital and virtual sales channels.”

-Having completed two months at Diptyque, Ms. Dawnes hails from Japanese beauty group Shiseido as a vice president of marketing.
+Having completed two months at Diptyque, Ms. Dawes hails from Japanese beauty group Shiseido as a vice president of marketing.

 The former Austrian fashion label Helmet Lang and U.S. fashion label Theory e-commerce lead additionally brings experience as global digital marketing and North American media lead for Estée Lauder’s Clinique to the conversation.

-“[The phygital landscape is] holistic, comprehensive and integrated,” Ms. Dawnes said.
+“[The phygital landscape is] holistic, comprehensive and integrated,” Ms. Dawes said.